 Okay, Finally, What is Magik or Magick?

+Using the circle is one practice that transcends traditions.
+Many cultures perform ceremonies to celebrate the seasons, the sun’s cycles, and the moon.
+Examples of paradigms that practice this include Catholicism and Freemasonry.
 What is Magik in other systems?
-The Japanese Tea Ceremony is an example of ceremonial Magick.
+The Japanese Tea Ceremony is an example of Ceremonial Magick.
 They use choreographed movements making and serving tea.
-The intention here is to develop “presence.”
+The intention here is to develop presence.
 The ritual implements are ceremonial objects often charged with various types of energy.

 For example, Judaism uses several ritualistic objects.
-They have many sacred things like the Torah Scroll and the Tzitzit.
-Tzetze are Tassels that attach to the tallit and tallit katan.
+They have many sacred things like the Torah Scroll and the tzitzis.
+Tzetze are Tassels that attaches to the tallit and tallit katan.
 It is like the magical underwear known as the Temple Garment, which you find in Mormonism.

 Magical Mystical Appropriation

 The formula may include invoking the sacred name, or ceremonial and cleansing (baptism by water).
 This mystical formula or spell enables you to get the desired object.
 Sacred name or sacred word sects are concerned with the pronunciation of words.
 Mystical mental appropriation and faith enable them to say the words correctly.
 The right formula is key to the concept of salvation.
 These methods are identical to ceremonial magic.

 We find this process in the Sacred Name Sects of Christianity.
 They claim knowledge of the correct pronunciation of the name of God.
 Knowing this, they believe, gives them the power to summon God.
 Some sects use the Tetragrammaton (the Hebrew reference for God), while others say it applies to the Greek name of Jesus—Isous.